marzimin/mini-etl-test/README.md

 (Still in your CLI):
 3. `export AIRFLOW_HOME=~/airflow`
-4. `pip install apache-airflow` (NOTE: `pip uninstall apache-airflow` if encountering errors)
+4. `pip install apache-airflow` (NOTE: `pip uninstall apache-airflow` and reinstall if encountering errors)

 Initialize the database
 5. `airflow db init`

-Create your user credentials (you'll be asked for your password too:)
+Create your user credentials (you'll be asked to provide a password too:)
 `airflow users create \`
     `--username admin \`
     `--firstname John \`